HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 What are people using `<picture>` for?

 The `<picture>` element gives authors two ways to switch between resources.
 Type-switching allows authors to provide cutting-edge image formats to browsers that support them and fallback formats for everyone else.
-Media-switching facilitates [art direction][https://www.w3.org/TR/respimg-usecases/#art-direction], allowing authors to switch between various `<source>`s based on media conditions.
+Media-switching facilitates <a hreflang="en" href="https://www.w3.org/TR/respimg-usecases/#art-direction">art direction</a>, allowing authors to switch between various `<source>`s based on media conditions.

 {{ figure_markup(
   image="picture-feature-usage.png",